Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Head W across the golf course for 600m.
 After passing some trees on your left, the path crosses a tarmac driveway.
 In 50m go through a kissing gate to continue on an enclosed path, still heading W. In 300m, this leads onto the driveway to a large house, which in turn meets a lane.
 Bear left onto this to come to a T-junction with Rocky Lane.
 Turn right, go past the entrance to Paddock House on your left and enter Gatton Park3 at North Lodge.

 At a junction take the rightmost exit.
-Go past a car park and school buildings to reach a three-way junction, where there is a choice of routes.
-The left fork leads to Nut Wood, where you can follow the waymarked Gatton Trail (or other paths) through it, eventually going across a hollow to rejoin the NDW.
-The alternative is to take the right fork and stay on the NDW, which eventually crosses Wray Lane to reach the NT car park on Reigate Hill.
+Go past a car park and school buildings to reach a three-way junction, with a choice of routes.
+The left fork leads to Nut Wood, which you can go through on the waymarked Gatton Trail (or other paths), before crossing a hollow to rejoin the NDW.
+The alternative is to take the right fork and stay on the NDW.
+The NDW crosses Wray Lane to reach the NT car park on Reigate Hill.

 200m along the tarmac road you come to a junction, with a modern chapel on the right and St Andrew's church (which is usually locked) up ahead.
 Turn right and continue past a car park and school buildings, with playing fields on the right.
 In 400m you reach a three-way junction with the Millennium Stones4 in the field ahead on your right.

 For a shorter route which omits the loop through Nut Wood, follow the directions in §2b.